Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

   right_button_link: "/contact/"
 numbered_features:
 - title: Customer Identification
-  text: Customer identification is the process of verifying the identity of persons
+  text: Customer identification is the process of verifying the identity of the person
-    and checking the authorisation via the phone channel in order to prepare the human agent for further interaction with the customer or authorize the customer for self-service.
-Ally can verify a caller's identity through your CRM system using their phone number and personal details such as date of birth, postal code, etc.
+    calling your contact centre.
+By checking the authorisation via Conversational AI, the assistant can prepare the call for the human agent.
+Or authorize the customer for self-service.
+This will save a huge amount of time without sacrifising customer satisfaction.
+Ally can verify a caller's identity through your CRM system using their phone number and personal details such as date of birth or postal code.
     Once the identity and intent of the caller are clear, the assistant can proceed to either fulfil or route the call.
   image: "/img/hero-SCA.jpeg"